EngCarlos-ELT/CubeMars_BLDC_motors/README.md

 IMPORTANT!
-To run this code, the following dependencies are necessary:
+To run these codes, the following dependencies are necessary:

 pip install python-can